 SEAMAP Real-time Plots for the year 2000

-This is the fourth preliminary data summary for the 2000 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from June 27 through July 3 by the NOAA Ship OREGON II off the Texas coast, sampling from Texas vessels from June 26 through June 27, and sampling from July 1 through July 3 by the TOMMY MUNRO.
-Catch data from the OREGON II and TOMMY MUNRO were taken with a 40-ft trawl.
-Catch data from the Texas vessels were taken with 20-ft trawls.
+This is the first data summary of catch rate information from the 2000 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This is the nineteenth year of the survey.
+Offshore and coastal areas were sampled from June 5 (a.m.) through June 12 (a.m.), by Texas vessels, the A.E.
+VERRILL and the TOMMY MUNRO.
+Catch data from the A.E.
+VERRILL and TOMMY MUNRO were taken with 40-ft trawls, while Texas vessels used 20-ft trawls.

-Catch rates have been converted to pounds per hour for a 40-ft trawl.
+Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-off.
 Catch rates for finfish are given in the charts divided by 10; e.g., a charted catch rate of 19 means 190 lb/hr.
 The squares on the charts are 10-minute grids and contain an average catch or count from one or more sampling stations within a particular grid.
 The sampling stations were located randomly by depth zone.